 Generally, Service Credit is earned if you are working in a classification of employment for which an employer is required to contribute to the Fund for benefits under the Plan.
-You may alternate employment back and forth between Contributing Employers without losing credit, but you will not receive more than one month of credit in any calendar month, or three months' credit in any calendar quarter, even if more than one employer contributes on your behalf in that period.
+You may alternate employment back and forth between Contributing Employers, whether they are commercial or residential, without losing credit, but you will not receive more than one month of credit in any calendar month, or three months' credit in any calendar quarter, even if more than one employer contributes on your behalf in that period.

-When the word "earned" or "earns" is used with Service Credit, it does not include Past Service Credit, which is explained in the following section.
-Your earned Service Credit includes only service during the period of time during which an employer is obligated to contribute to the Fund for benefits under the Plan on your behalf.
+Your Service Credits may include both service before contributions began (called Past Service Credit) and service during the contribution period.
+The contribution period is the period of time during which an employer is obligated to contribute to the Fund for benefits under the Plan on your behalf.

-You will earn only one pension for all Credited Service under the Fund, regardless of how many employers contribute to the Fund on your behalf.
+You will earn only one pension for all credited service under the Fund, regardless of how many employers contribute to the Fund on your behalf.
+Effective July 1, 2002, a Participant who works concurrently for employers that are obligated to contribute to more than one program of benefits will accrue Service Credit for the program of benefits which provides the highest level of benefits.

 Please note that you will earn only one pension under the Fund, no matter how many different employers have contributed to the Fund on your behalf.
-However, if you earn Service Credit under a different pension fund, such as the Service Employees 32BJ North Pension Fund, you may earn more than one pension.
-The following chart shows how much Service Credit you will earn for each Hour of Service (as defined on page 47) for a Contributing Employer:
+However, if you earn service credit under a different pension fund, such as the Service Employees 32BJ North Pension Fund, you may earn more than one pension.

+The following charts show how you earn Service Credit: